Urbanization and the Megacity

 The Emergence of Megacities

 The urban shift over time has led to the emergence of the megacity – a city with a population of 10 million or more.
 New York City and Tokyo were the first known megacities, both reaching an urban conglomeration of over 10 million by the 1950s.
 But today they are far from alone in their size.
-In 2014 there were 28 megacities across the planet – from Sao Paulo, Brazil to Lagos, Nigeria and London, England to Shanghai, China – and all major global regions except Oceania are marked with megacities.
-(See the Megacities overlay on the World Population Map).
+In 2018 there were 33 megacities across the planet – from Sao Paulo, Brazil to Lagos, Nigeria and London, England to Shanghai, China – and all major global regions except Oceania are marked with megacities.

 Most of the cities that have reached the 10 million marker in recent years are located in Asia and Africa.
-In fact, it’s where seven of the eight newest megacities can be found and where 10 of the 12 projected 2030 megacities will be located.
+In fact, it’s where six of the eight newest megacities can be found and where nine of the 10 projected 2030 megacities will be located.
 These regions are also home to the fastest growing megacities.
 The population of Kinshasa, capital of the Democratic Republic of the Congo, has doubled roughly every 5 years since 1950.
-From 2010 to 2015, Kinshasa’s population grew by over 23 percent, and today over half of the 11.6 million residents are under 22 years old.
+From 2010 to 2015, Kinshasa’s population grew by over 23 percent, and today over half of the more than 13 million residents are under 22 years old.
 A combination of factors has led to this growth including migration from rural areas, high fertility rates, and widening of the city’s boundaries.
 The population is outpacing almost all support structures in the city where the threat of food shortages, traffic congestion, and insufficient education facilities have become a stark reality.

 Environmental Pros and Cons